PrincetonUniversity/install_pytorch/README.md

 ```

-If the output is "True" and "Tesla P100-PCIE-16GB" (on Tiger) then your installation of PyTorch is GPU-enabled.
+If the output is "True" and "Tesla P100-PCIE-16GB" (on Tiger) or "Tesla V100-SXM2-32GB" on Traverse then your installation of PyTorch is GPU-enabled.
 Type `exit` to return to the head node.

 ## Running the example